Moon and Earth

 Edge decision-making, fault handling, and task replanning for field robots operating beyond reliable supervision.

-NaubotiX is a selected participant of the ESRIC Start-up Support Programme #6 — the European Space Resources Innovation Centre, based in Luxembourg, a programme focused on space resources and robotics technologies.
+NaubotiX is a selected participant of the ESRIC Start-up Support Programme #6, run by the European Space Resources Innovation Centre in Luxembourg.

 February 2026